webix-hub/docs/data/api/refs/ui.filemanager_methods.md

 - api/ui.filemanager_levelup.md - selects the parent folder
 - api/link/ui.filemanager_load.md - loads data from an external data source.
 - api/link/ui.filemanager_loadbranch.md - loads data to the specified branch, as direct children of the node with the id provided
-- api/link/ui.filemanager_loadnext.md - sends a request to load the specified number of records to the end of the clientside dataset or to the specified position
+- api/link/ui.filemanager_loadnext.md - sends a request to load the specified number of records to the end of the client-side dataset or to the specified position
 - api/link/ui.filemanager_mapevent.md - routes events from one object to another
 - api/ui.filemanager_markcopy.md - preselectes files/folders for the Copy operation
 - api/ui.filemanager_markcut.md - preselectes files/folders for the Move operation